awjchen/SonoCleaner/SonoCleaner/usersGuide/usersGuide.md

 level is more noisy than the upper level; if corrections are made such that data in the upper level are displaced to fit into the lower level, the result is a noisy trace (B).
-Instead, we can try to preserve the better data in the upper level by using it as a template with which we manualy interpolate over the poorer data in the lower level (C).
+Instead, we can try to preserve the better data in the upper level by using it as a template with which we manually interpolate over the poorer data in the lower level (C).

 (A)